An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Materials and Methods

 \subsection{Model Description}

-The KdV equation constitutes one of the most fundamental nonlinear PDEs in mathematical physics, governing the propagation of weakly nonlinear, weakly dispersive waves in various physical contexts~\cite{korteweg1895change, zabusky1965interaction}.
-We derive this equation from first principles beginning with the three-dimensional Navier--Stokes equations, following the established asymptotic analysis framework \cite{whitham1974linear, ablowitz2011nonlinear}.
+The KdV equation constitutes one of the most fundamental nonlinear PDEs in GFD, governing the propagation of weakly nonlinear, weakly dispersive long waves in shallow ocean basins, coastal shelves, and stratified water columns~\cite{ref-2,ref-3}.
+The derivation presented here proceeds from first principles beginning with the three-dimensional Euler equations for an inviscid ocean layer, following the established asymptotic analysis framework employed in ocean wave theory~\cite{ref-7,ref-6}.

-Consider an inviscid, incompressible fluid occupying a domain bounded below by a rigid horizontal bottom at $z = 0$ and above by a free surface at $z = h_0 + \eta(x,y,t)$, where $h_0$ denotes the undisturbed depth and $\eta$ represents the free surface displacement (Figure~\ref{fig:domain_schematic}).
+Consider an inviscid, incompressible fluid occupying a domain bounded below by a rigid horizontal seabed at $z = 0$ and above by a free surface at $z = h_0 + \eta(x,y,t)$, where $h_0$ denotes the undisturbed water depth and $\eta$ represents the free surface displacement (Figure~\ref{fig:domain_schematic}).
 The fluid is subject to gravitational acceleration $g$ acting in the negative $z$-direction.
+This configuration represents an idealized coastal or continental shelf environment in which long surface gravity waves propagate over a flat bottom---a standard starting point for shallow water wave theory in physical oceanography~\cite{ref-24,ref-46}.

 For an inviscid fluid, the three-dimensional incompressible Euler equations governing the velocity field $\mathbf{u} = (u, v, w)$ and pressure $p$ read